VicVEVO/vicVEVO/README.md

 ## [🚀 Embedded system development of experimental rockets *(2023)*](https://github.com/aggaillet/ASTRELaunch)

+Flight computer development for an experimental rocket with an optical gyroscope.

 ## [🔧 Optimization of parking lot topology *(2022)*](https://github.com/VicVEVO/Optimization-of-parking-lot-topology)

 Genetic algorithm determining the ideal configuration of a parking lot's road and spaces according to a given size, entrances, exits and other conditions.